petuum/tuun/README.md

 ## Quick Start

+**Note:** Tuun is still in the early stages and the following API and functionality may undergo changes.

 Here is a minimal working example, which uses Tuun to optimize a function over a one-dimensional Euclidean search space with bounds [-5, 5].